farnaztavakool/kk/assumptions.md

 ```
 **Assumptions**:
 - THISISNOTTOKEN would never be a token and in invalid.
+- the email format should follow xx..x @ xx...x.xxx

 ### Ability to reset password if forgotten it
 ```